Hesperian Health Guides

 Blood pressure of 140/90 or higher is not healthy.
 If the blood pressure is steadily rising each time you check it, that is also a danger sign.

 High blood pressure early in pregnancy is hypertension.
-See Heart Problems (in development).
+See the chapter Heart Disease and High Blood Pressure.
 Pregnancy and birth are dangerous for a woman with hypertension and she will need medical help.

 High blood pressure after about 28 weeks (6 ½ months) of pregnancy may be pre-eclampsia.
 This is a dangerous problem that can lead to seizures and death.
 She needs medical help.